 Towards the end of 2017, the company launched an app called Empik Go, which makes it easy to select and use e-books, audiobooks and podcasts, including Empik Go originals.
+In 2020 subscriptions increased by 273 per cent.
 In the first half of 2020 Empik introduced Empik Music, a new streaming service, which has further strengthened its position on the Polish music market.

-The pandemic prevented Empik from holding its two regular combined literary festival-and-bookfair events, "Apostrof" and "Przecinek i Kropka" and also caused the cancellation of promotional events such as meetings with authors, readings and signings.
-The company was quick to respond with a comprehensive programme of live-stream, interactive events and concerts, providing viewers with a unique opportunity to enjoy these entertainments at home during lockdown.
+The pandemic prevented Empik from holding its two regular combined literary festival-and-bookfair events "Apostrof" and "Przecinek i Kropka", and also caused the cancellation of promotional events such as meetings with authors, readings and signings.
+The company was quick to respond with a comprehensive programme of live-stream, interactive events and concerts, providing viewers with a unique opportunity to enjoy this entertainment at home during lockdown.
 The #PremieraOnline and #EmpikMusicLive series have become popular sources of domestic entertainment, attracting millions of viewers online.